 Key Technical Terms and Concepts

-- IP67 Rating: This weatherproofing standard means cameras can withstand dust, rain, and temperatures from -40°F to 140°F. The "6" indicates complete dust protection, while "7" means the camera can handle temporary water immersion.
+IP67 Rating: This weatherproofing standard means cameras can withstand dust, rain, and temperatures from -40°C to 60°C. The "6" indicates complete dust protection, while "7" means the camera can handle temporary water immersion.

-- ONVIF (Open Network Video Interface Forum) Compliance: An open industry standard ensuring cameras work seamlessly with video management systems from different manufacturers, protecting your investment as systems evolve.
+ONVIF (Open Network Video Interface Forum) Compliance: An open industry standard that allows cameras to work seamlessly with video management systems from different manufacturers, protecting your investment as systems evolve.

-- NDAA (National Defense Authorization Act) Compliance: For organizations working with federal agencies, this certification confirms cameras don't contain components from banned manufacturers, ensuring regulatory compliance and system security.
+NDAA (National Defense Authorization Act) Compliance: For organizations working with federal agencies, this certification confirms cameras do not contain components from banned manufacturers, which supports regulatory adherence and system security.

 Core Design Features and Benefits

 Bullet cameras earn their name from their cylindrical, elongated housing that resembles a rifle bullet.
 This distinctive shape serves multiple purposes beyond aesthetics.
-The extended housing accommodates larger lenses and more powerful infrared LEDs, enabling superior long-range performance that dome cameras simply can't match.
+The extended housing accommodates larger lenses and high-output infrared LEDs, enabling long-range performance that often exceeds the capabilities of dome cameras.

-The visible, directional design acts as a powerful deterrent.
+The visible, directional design acts as a visible deterrent.
 When potential intruders see a bullet camera pointed their way, there's no ambiguity about being watched.
-This psychological impact alone can prevent incidents before they occur.
+This psychological impact alone can reduce the likelihood of incidents.

 Bullet vs. Dome Cameras: Making the Right Choice